Minituff/nautical-backup/docs/updates.md

 Updating Nautical <small>(and any container)</small> is a balance between *convenience*, *reliability* and *security*.

-Updating your container will bring new features, bug fixes and security patches but can also introduce intended behavior.
+Updating your container can bring new features, bug fixes and security patches, but can also introduce unintended behavior.

 ## Understanding Semantic Versioning